BullThistle/ping-pong/readme.md

 Numbers divisible by 15 are replaced with "ping-pong"

 ##Specs

-Behavior:                     Input:            Output:
+---

-It changes threes to "ping"   3                 1, 2, ping
+Behavior: It changes multiples of three to "ping"

+Input: 3

+Output: 1, 2, ping
+---
-It changes threes to "ping"
+Behavior: It changes multiples of three to "ping" and multiples of five to "pong".

+Input: 5

-and fives to pong             5                 1, 2, ping,
+Output: 1, 2, ping, 4, pong
-                                                4, pong
+---

-It changes threes to "ping",                    1, 2, ping, fives to pong and fifteens                      4, pong, to pingpong                                     ping, 7, 8,
+Behavior: It changes multiples of three to "ping", multiples of five to "pong" and multiples of fifteen to "pingpong"

-                                                ping, pong,
+Input: 15

-                                                11, ping, 13, 14,
+Output: 1 , 2, ping, 4, pong, ping, 7, 8, ping, pong, 11, ping, 13, 14, pingpong
-                                                pingpong

 ## Setup/Installation Requirements